heisenbergDev/MirthConnectWorkshop/mirthConnectInstallation/README.md

  4. Install Mirth Connect:
   * Download last Mirth Connect version from [here](https://www.mirth.com/Downloads).
 For RedHat/Centos based distributions, the Linux rpm package file can be used.
+  * Install RPM Mirth connect package with a command like this:
+      * `sudo rpm -Uvh mirthconnect-3.5.0.8232.b2153-linux.rpm`
+  * After this, a new Mirth Connect instance is available in /opt/mirthconnect folder; but it's not ready to work (we want to use it with PostgreSQL database, not default Apache Derby database; and we want to configure it as a "systemd service to improve its management).

+### Configuring Mirth Connect instance

+ 1. Creating Mirth database: